Step Up Your Game: Become an Advanced Prepper

 A basic first aid kit with some simple over-the-counter medicines and an assortment of trauma and injury management supplies is adequate for a basic and intermediate prepper, advanced preppers should consider having a better stocked medical kit.

-An advanced medical kit should have at least everything listed here, in addition to a wider range of different over-the-counter medications and a longer-term supply of any prescription meds you need to take to stay healthy.
+An advanced medical kit should have at least everything listed in this DIY Medical Supplies List, in addition to a wider range of different over-the-counter medications and a longer-term supply of any prescription meds you need to take to stay healthy.
 There are a few good pre-made options if you want to make things quick and easy – including gunshot trauma kits.

 6) Things to Barter With

 If you do find yourself in an extended survival situation – chances are you forgot something!
 In addition to survival alcohol you should also consider things of value to use for trade.
 A healthy stock of survival cash is a good idea – so long as people are still accepting bills.
 During an emergency this will probably be the first go to item for trading – traditional currency.

 Until people get wise and realize that things are not getting better, then the value of the dollar will fall and you should look to other stores of value including precious metals and barter items.
 People will be hard up for things that have the greatest impact – food, water, medicine, etc. Consider stocking up on smaller items that are easy to trade.